MicrosoftDocs/memdocs/windows-365/enterprise/known-issues-enterprise.md

 ### Error tells user to wait until Cloud PC is available

-If you have reached the maximum number of active user sessions in your tenant, any additional users who try to start a user session will see an error message in the end user portal.
+If you've reached the maximum number of active user sessions in your tenant, any more users who try to start a user session will see an error message in the end user portal.
 The message tells them to wait until their Cloud PC becomes available.

 **Troubleshooting steps**:  Use the [utilization report](report-cloud-pc-utilization.md) to estimate the right amount of license for your organization.